tyr0wl/id-linker-extension/README.md

 # Id linker extension

-Adds a clickable link to Ids on websites.
+Adds a clickable link to Ids on a website.
+This extension matches ids through regex on the websites dom and adds a click handler to it.
+That click handler opens a new tab that points to an item that corrosponds to the id on another website.

 ## Install